3-Minute Salsa Recipe

 *I received free product and compensation in exchange for this post.
 All opinions, recipe and recipe photos are 100% my own.

 This easy Homemade Salsa recipe is ready in just 3 minutes using a blender.
-A blend of tomatoes, jalapenos, garlic, onion, cilantro and green chile.
+It’s a mix of tomatoes, jalapenos, garlic, onion, cilantro, and green chile.

-As you guessed, 3-minutes salsa is literally ready in 3 minutes.
 How does this magic work?
-I use canned tomatoes and green chiles with fresh onion, garlic, jalapeno and cilantro.
+I use tomatoes and green chiles in the can (prep saved) and then I add in fresh onion, fresh garlic, fresh jalapeno, and fresh cilantro.
+Talk about a solution.

 My Blendtec blender does the rest in just a few pulses and voila, fresh salsa tastier than anything you can get in a jar.
 By using canned tomatoes and green chiles, you save loads of time on roasted and peeling.